Comparing Logical and Physical ERD

 columns added to customer

-12. Add the following columns into the Order entity:
+12. Add the following columns to the Order entity:

 Column